Sarahegorov98534/notes/README.md

 # 2023-12-09
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and bugs, and that it's often better to write simple, clear code first and optimize later if necessary.

+# 2023-12-10
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance.
+It's better to write clear and simple code first, then optimize only where necessary, based on profiling and measurement.